fernando-aristizabal/gVal/README.md

 # gVal: Geospatial Evaluation Framework
 gVal (pronounced "g-val") is a high-level Python framework to evaluate the geospatial skill of candidate maps to benchmarks producing agreement maps and metrics.

-NOTE: THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT AND NOT FUNCTIONING.
+NOTE: THIS PACKAGE IS UNDER ACTIVE DEVELOPMENT AND NOT CURRENTLY FUNCTIONING.
 BREAKING CHANGES ARE OFTEN INTRODUCED.

 ## Architecture
 - Inputs maps